 Therapy for Geriatric Issues: Therapy can help older adults who may have difficulty with the transitions of aging to manage their emotions, find new sources of enjoyment and meaning, and find new support systems.
 It can help people face their fears of death, if they have such fears, and deal with grief as friends and family members pass on.
 Family or individual therapy can also assist family members who may be caretakers of their elder relatives, as it can assist them in dealing with their emotions, communication issues—which may be especially helpful if an elder has some form of dementia—and community resources.
 Possible diagnoses associated with aging might be include depression or anxiety.
-Dementia is technically a medical diagnosis rather than a mental one, but therapeutic treatment may be able to help treat some of the symptoms associated with dementia.
+Dementia is technically a medical diagnosis rather than a mental one, but therapeutic treatment such as using a home health care provider may be able to help treat some of the symptoms associated with dementia.

 Many older adults also enter therapy to seek treatment for mental health issues not related to aging, in higher numbers than they did in the past.
 This appears to be due to the fact that attitudes pertaining to mental health issues have begun to change as awareness increases.
 Many older adults grew up in a time when mental illness was stigmatized and when all mental issues faced by seniors were written off as aging or dementia.
 But now, therapy is considered by many older adults as a form of treatment, and research shows that seniors are often more serious about therapy, realizing that their time is limited, and that they tend to obtain results more quickly than younger people do.
 In therapy, seniors may address issues from childhood or early adulthood; current life adjustments; and issues such as stress, anxiety, depression, or family concerns, among others.